lthms/soap.coffee-lthms/site/posts/LtacMetaprogramming.md

 `destruct`{.coq} or `case_eq`{.coq} tactics, etc.  It is not uncommon for new Coq users to be introduced to Ltac, the Coq default tactic language, using this proof-centric approach.
-This is not surprising, since writing proofs remains the main use-case for Ltac.
-In practice though, this discourse remains an abstraction which hides away what actually happens under the hood when Coq executes a proof scripts.
+This is not surprising, since writing proofs remains the main use case for Ltac.
+In practice, though, this discourse remains an abstraction which hides away what actually happens under the hood when Coq executes a proof script.

-To really understand what Ltac is about, we need to recall ourselves that Coq kernel is mostly a typechecker.
+To really understand what Ltac is about, we need to recall ourselves that Coq kernel is mostly a type checker.
 A theorem statement is expressed as a “type” (which lives in a dedicated sort called `Prop`{.coq}), and a proof of this theorem is a term of this type, just like the term `S (S O)`{.coq} ($2$) is of type `nat`{.coq}.
 Proving a theorem in Coq requires to construct a term